Upwey railway station, Melbourne

-Upwey railway station is located on the Belgrave line in Victoria, Australia.
-It serves the eastern Melbourne suburb of Upwey, and opened on 3 June 1901.
+Upwey railway station is a commuter railway station on the Belgrave line, part of the Melbourne railway network.
+It serves the eastern Melbourne suburb of Upwey in Victoria, Australia.
+Upwey is a ground level unstaffed station, featuring an island platform with two faces.
+It opened on 3 June 1901, with the current station provided in 1964.
+It initially closed on 30 April 1954, then reopened on 19 February 1962.

 The station is a crossing loop in the middle of a six-kilometre section of single track between Ferntree Gully and Belgrave.

 History

-Upwey station opened on 3 June 1901 and, like the suburb itself, was named after the homestead "Upwey", which was named by a local family who purchased the property in 1897.
+Upwey station opened on 3 June 1901 and, like the suburb itself, was named after the homestead Upwey, which was named by a local family who purchased the property in 1897.
 The name itself comes from Upwey in Dorset, England, which is located on the River Wey.

 Upwey was originally on the Upper Ferntree Gully – Gembrook narrow-gauge line.
 On 30 April 1954, the station, along with the rest of the line, was closed to traffic.
 On 19 February 1962, Upwey reopened, when the line as far as Belgrave was converted to broad gauge and electrified.
 On 17 March 1964, the current island platform was provided, when the present day Platform 2 was brought into use.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Upwey to a Premium Station, along with nineteen others.
-However, in March 2011, this was scrapped by the Baillieu Government.
+The 2010/2011 state budget allocated $83.7 million to upgrade Upwey to a premium station, but plans were cancelled by the Baillieu Government in 2011.